-When it comes to selling, buying or closing on a home, one of the major headaches is the anxiety of timing for the process.
+When it comes to selling, buying, or closing on a home, one of the major headaches is the anxiety of timing the process.
 Recent US real estate statistics have highlighted that the average householder spends an average of four months house hunting.
 According to the report, many buyers view approximately twenty properties before choosing a home and closing on the deal.
-The actual time it takes to purchase a home from the time of contract is approximately 30 to 60 days.
+The actual time it takes to purchase a home from the time of the contract is approximately 30 to 60 days.
 It typically takes mortgage companies that amount of time to complete the loan process and have the buyers’ mortgage financing ready for closing.
-Selling a home, buying a home or closing on a home involves many factors, and expert guidance is key to a smooth and successful sales process that gets buyers to closing!
+Selling a home, buying a home, or closing on a home involves many factors, and expert guidance is key to a smooth and successful sales process that gets buyers to closing!

 Here are some tips for buyers regarding purchasing:

 - Do you know exactly what you’re looking for?
-Identify (or list) the ‘must-have’s’ vs. the ‘would be nice, but don’t have to have’ items.
+Identify (or list) the ‘must-haves’ vs. the ‘would be nice, but don’t have to have’ items.

 - Pre-approval!
-We recommend that buyers approved for a mortgage as the very first step, so your expectations are set properly.
+We recommend that buyers are approved for a mortgage as the very first step, so your expectations are set properly.
 (You wouldn’t want to be viewing homes that are out of reach, then find out through a pre-approval that you’ve got to adjust your search downward in price.)